 Cash and cash equivalents are measured at fair value using Level 1 as the basis for measurement in the fair value.
-The recorded amounts for accounts receivable, deposits, accounts payable and accrued liabilities, approximate their fair value due to their short-term nature.
+The recorded amounts for accounts receivable, accounts payable, and accrued liabilities, approximate their fair value due to their short-term nature.
 In July 2022, the Company issued common share purchase warrants with an exercise price denominated in a currency that differs from our functional currency, which were treated as a derivative measured at fair value with subsequent changes in fair value accounted for through the condensed consolidated interim statements of loss and comprehensive loss.
 The fair value of the warrant derivative recognized on the condensed consolidated interim statements of financial position is based on level 2 inputs (significant observable inputs) as these warrants have not been listed on an exchange and therefore do not trade on an active market.
-As at March 31, 2024, the fair value of our non-cash warrant derivative was \$9,338,000 (December 31, 2023 - \$11,726,728).
+As at March 31, 2025, the fair value of our non-cash warrant derivative was \$9,866,287 (December 31, 2024 - \$11,862,687).
 The Company uses the Black-Scholes valuation model to estimate fair value.
-The expected volatility is based on the Company's common share historical volatility, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.
+The expected volatility is based on the Common Share historical volatility, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.